 Gränges has been present on the American market since 1994, and with the acquisition of Noranda downstream in 2016, has obtained a leading position also in this market, with exposure to a number of other market niches.

-Americas accounted for around 39 per cent (16) of the Group’s sales volume in 2016, following the consolidation of Noranda into Gränges’ accounts from 22 August, 2016.
+Americas accounted for around 59 per cent (39) of the Group’s sales volume in 2017.
 Gränges’ main markets are the US and Mexico.
 In South America, Brazil is an important market.

 Plants in the Southeastern United States supply the majority of customers in the region with products.
 Plants in Finspång and Shanghai provide automotive customers with material for brazed aluminium heat exchangers, which are currently not produced in the US.

 The market for automotive heat exchangers is relatively concentrated with a small number of manufacturers, and the largest end-customers located primarily in the Southeastern US.
-As a share of global production of light vehicles, Americas account for 22 per cent (23), and in 2016 production increased 0.1 per cent.
-According to IHS, between 2017 and 2020, the manufacture of light vehicles in the region is expected to grow by an average of around 2 per cent per year.
+As a share of global production of light vehicles, Americas account for 22 per cent (22), and in 2017 production decreased 0.7 per cent.
+According to IHS, between 2018 and 2021, the manufacture of light vehicles in the region is expected to grow by an average of around 2 per cent per year.

 The market for material for stationary heat exchangers, primarily air conditioning, is expected to grow in the coming years on the back of rising US household incomes and increased demand for indoor climate control.
 At the same time, product development is driven by the need for more energy efficient units and reduced use of coolants.